Secret Server Performance and Sizing Guide

 - Encourage API clients to cache authentication tokens.

-Be mindful of resource-intensive calls (for instance, bulk updates or broad searches).
+Be mindful of resource-intensive calls (for example, bulk updates, broad searches).
 High-impact API calls include:

 - Authentication requests (cache tokens to reduce frequency).